 As interest grows in neurostimulation therapies for epilepsy, some researchers believe that acupuncture could help.

 An acupuncturist inserts very fine needles into specific places on the body.
-They then leave them there for a few minutes or as long as 30–40 minutes.
+They then leave them there for a few minutes or as long as 30–40 minutes, according to the Epilepsy Society.
 In theory, this affects the energy channels in the body.

 Certain events and activities can trigger such a shift.
-Knowing their triggers may help people reduce the risk of experiencing a seizure.
+Knowing and avoiding their triggers may help people reduce the risk of experiencing a seizure.